This is our review of the Best 12 string guitar on the market.

 The six string model won Guitar of The Year in the first year it came out!

 If you’re looking for a real gift, a guitar for life, then this beautifully outstanding hybrid guitar will last you a lifetime.
 With many tones to discover, both electrically and acoustically.
+Just a solid instrument in every department.

 The Taylor Classic T5z 12 is a cut above the rest.